MicrosoftDocs/azure-docs/articles/advisor/advisor-reference-reliability-recommendations.md

 ### Clusters having node pools using unrecommended B-Series

-Cluster has one or more node pools using a unrecommended burstable VM SKU.
+Cluster has one or more node pools using an unrecommended burstable VM SKU.
 With burstable VMs, full vCPU capability 100% is unguaranteed.
 Make sure B-series VMs aren't used in a Production environment.

 Learn more about [Kubernetes service - ClustersUsingBSeriesVMs (Clusters having node pools using unrecommended B-Series)](/azure/virtual-machines/sizes-b-series-burstable).